 Britain’s decision to exit the European Union has profound implications for the global economic structure.
 But how does this impact you as an investor?
 Let’s take a look at how the global business may be affected and how you may want to reposition your investments to take advantage of the changes or at the very… [Read More]

 Deflation is a rare occurrence.
-However, given the state of the global economy and a general prevailing sense that Europe may be slipping into deflation, many investors are concerned about the possibility and wondering about a deflation investment strategy.
-Deflation refers to a situation where general levels of prices for goods and services in the… [Read More]
+However, given the state of the global economy and a general prevailing sense that Europe may be slipping into deflation, many investors are concerned about the possibility and wondering about a strategy for investing in deflationary environment.

 I spent the morning of Dec 24 talking to the nice folks at Benzinga on their Pre-Market show.
 The interview was about me and VSG and also has some of my thoughts on the market now and crystal ball for 2015.
 Enjoy Hope you are enjoying the holidays and a Very Happy New Year!

 In 2006, the North Dakota Bakken production was 5240 barrels per day.
 Today, it produces 1.1 Million barrels per day.
 With the Keystone pipeline approval being delayed, 75% of the North Dakota oil is transported to the refineries in Nova Scotia and Texas over the rails and the oil transported by the tank cars has… [Read More]